chipweinberger/flutter_blue_plus/README.md

 This makes FlutterBluePlus very stable, and easy to maintain.

+## Windows Support

+Use [flutter_blue_plus_windows](https://pub.dev/packages/flutter_blue_plus_windows) if you need Windows support.

+It is maintained by @chan150.

 ## Other BLE Libraries

 These other libraries are worth considering.
-They support more platforms, but fewer features.
+They support more platforms than FBP, but have fewer features and are less user-friendly.

-- [flutter_blue_plus_windows](https://pub.dev/packages/flutter_blue_plus_windows) (adds Windows support to FBP)
 - [bluetooth_low_energy](https://pub.dev/packages/bluetooth_low_energy)
 - [universal_ble](https://pub.dev/packages/universal_ble)
 - [quick_blue](https://pub.dev/packages/quick_blue)